 And then . . .
 PJAMM began its own version of:

 The trip hit the skids at the Hertz counter when the clerk asked a question that sent a chill down my spine: “May I see your international driver’s license.”
-Eeeck – What International Driver’s License!?
-That question refreshed my shaky recollection that my IDL had been stolen in Paris – and, what’s worse now is that I had not replaced it.
+Eeek – What International Driver’s License!?
+That question refreshed my shaky recollection that my IDL had been stolen in Paris – and, what’s worse is that I had not remembered to replace it.
 Learning that at the Hertz window in Tokyo is really bad timing . . .

 Planes, trains, buses and automobiles . . .